sschuhmi/FootballStatisticsInAwsSagemaker/proposal.md

 ## 4. Datasets and Inputs

 <!-- The dataset(s) and/or input(s) to be used in the project are thoroughly described.
 Information such as how the dataset or input is (was) obtained, and the characteristics of the dataset or input, should be included.
 It should be clear how the dataset(s) or input(s) will be used in the project and whether their use is appropriate given the context of the problem. -->

+In this project, we rely on the well-known StatsBomb open source dataset, which encompasses extensive statistics of thousands of played matches in different competitions like the global World Cup, continental championships such as the Copa America in South America, or club championships like the European Champions League.

+The StatsBomb dataset is publicly available via GitHub [1].

 ## 5. Benchmark Model